 Prof Davis and his teammates in the Challengers of the Unknown as well as Hourman and his allies in the Minute-Men of America were tasked with hunting down various mad scientists and would-be supervillains.
 However, such as task was to… well… challenging for these fantastic foursomes, as they tackled threats from across the United States and worldwide!
-Each team has resident experts in various fields, but were in need of a communication network.
+Each team has resident experts in various fields, but were in need of a communication network

-The Earth-One Challengers consisted of Walter “Prof” Davis (expert deep sea diver and resident scientist), Matthew “Red” Ryan (expert mountain climber and electronics expert), Lester “Rocky” Davis )professional boxer), and Kyle “Ace” Morgan (professional pilot and tram leader).
-The Earth-Two Minute-Men were composed of Rex “Hourman” Tyler (team mentor and master chemist), Jimmy “Minite-Man” Martin (team leader and ham radio expert), Thorndyke “Second Sweep” Tompkins (amateur sidekick and rough-houser), and Les “Sparks” Watts (amateur pilot and ham radio expert),
+The Earth-One Challengers consisted of Walter “Prof” Davis (expert deep sea diver and resident scientist), Matthew “Red” Ryan (expert mountain climber and electronics expert), Lester “Rocky” Davis (professional boxer), and Kyle “Ace” Morgan (professional pilot and tram leader).
+The Earth-Two Minute-Men were composed of Rex “Hourman” Tyler (team mentor and master chemist), Jimmy “Minute-Man” Martin (team leader and ham radio expert), Thorndyke “Second Sweep” Tompkins (amateur sidekick and rough-houser), and Les “Sparks” Watts (amateur pilot and ham radio expert),In fact, the Challenger Corps was founded by several civilians from across Earth-One whom the Challengers of the Unknown had saved in the past.
+Its most well known member was Count Anthony Dragio, who was pursued by an ancient evil eye automaton which sought out he and his family.
+While untrained in the adventure arts like their heroic idols, this Corps evidentially provided a valuable service and instilled in the actual Challengers the belief that their self-sacrificing pursuit for truth and justice was appreciated by people the world over, even amidst the burgeoning number of superhuman protectors appearing shortly after this fantastic four were established as costumed crusaders.

 No comments: